Meet the CIDD T32 Postdoctoral Research Training Program Directors and Fellows

 Co-Director, T32 Postdoctoral Research Training Program

-Dr. Mark Shen is a developmental neuroscientist, Assistant Professor of Psychiatry, and investigator in the Neuroscience Center and CIDD.
-He is also the founding Co-Director of the CIDD Clinical Trials Program.
+Dr. Mark Shen is a developmental neuroscientist and tenured Associate Professor of Psychiatry, Neuroscience Center, and the CIDD.
+He is also the founding Director of the CIDD Clinical Trials Program.
 Dr. Shen earned his PhD from the University of California-Davis MIND Institute with David Amaral and completed the CIDD T32 postdoctoral fellowship with Joe Piven.
-Dr. Shen has pioneered research on the early brain development and cerebrospinal fluid physiology in autism and other neurodevelopmental disorders including fragile X, Down syndrome, and Angelman syndrome.
-His research identifying early brain markers of developmental disabilities has resulted in >40 publications and multiple awards including the Early-Career Investigator of the Year by the International Society for Autism Research and the Hettleman Prize.
-As a former T32 fellow himself and then a T32 faculty mentor since 2017, Dr. Shen is the ideal fit to co-lead our T32 training program with Dr. Philpot.
+Dr. Shen has pioneered research on the role of aberrant cerebrospinal fluid physiology in the pathogenesis of autism and other neurodevelopmental disorders.
+His research identifying early brain markers of autism, fragile X syndrome, Down syndrome, and Angelman syndrome has resulted in over 50 peer-reviewed publications.
+Dr. Shen reverse-translates his research in children to preclinical models, and forward-translates this research to inform clinical trials.
+As a former T32 fellow himself and then T32 faculty mentor, Dr. Shen began his current role as co-director of our T32 training program in 2023.

 Co-Director, T32 Postdoctoral Research Training Program

-Dr. Ben Philpot has been the Director of the CIDD T32 postdoctoral training program since 2023, having previously served from 2009-2023 as the Associate Director.
+Dr. Ben Philpot was the Associate Director of the CIDD T32 postdoctoral training program from 2009-2023, and he has been the Director of the program since 2023.
 Dr. Philpot is a Kenan Distinguished Professor in the Department of Cell Biology & Physiology.
 He earned his Ph.D. at the University of Virginia and performed a postdoctoral fellowship in the laboratory of Dr. Mark Bear at M.I.T. and Brown University.
 He is the Associate Director of the UNC Neuroscience Center and a member of the Carolina Institute for Developmental Disabilities.
 Dr. Philpot seeks to understand the pathophysiology underlying monogenic neurodevelopmental disorders, and he is developing small molecule and gene therapies to treat these disorders.
 His research focuses on early-stage development of treatments for Pitt-Hopkins, Dup15q, and Angelman syndromes.
 Dr. Philpot has >100 peer-reviewed scientific publications and has won multiple awards for his work in neurodevelopmental disorders.

 Current T32 Postdoctoral Fellows

-Drs.
-Shen and Philpot work with a talented group of postdoctoral research fellows in our interdisciplinary training program on neurodevelopmental disorders research: Scott Albert, Samuel (Sam) Barth, Marissa DiPiero, Crisma Emmanuel, Jieun (Esther) Park, and Joshua Rutsohn.
+Dr. Mark Shen and Dr. Ben Philpot will work with a talented group of six post-doctoral research fellows in our NICHD-funded training program on neurodevelopmental disorders research: first year postdocs Emma Jagasia, Kathryn McNaughton, and Alicia Ravens; and second-year postdocs Scott Albert, Samuel Barth, and Marissa DiPiero.
+We are thrilled to have these talented postdoctoral fellows in our interdisciplinary program.
 Learn more about our current cohort below.

 -

 Samuel BarthDr.
-Samuel Barth received his PhD in Neuroscience from Wake Forest University working with Dr. Kimberly Raab-Graham.
-His graduate research examined how mTOR dysregulation affects GABAergic synaptic formation and elimination in a neurodevelopmental disorder called Tuberous Sclerosis Complex (TSC).
-As a UNC CIDD T32 Fellow, Dr. Barth will examine the molecular contributions to Dup15q and Angelman syndromes while working with Dr. Ben Philpot.
+Samuel Barth (2nd year T32 awardee) received his PhD in Neuroscience from Wake Forest University working with Dr. Kimberly Raab-Graham.
+His research examines how mTOR dysregulation affects GABAergic synaptic formation and elimination in a neurodevelopmental disorder called Tuberous Sclerosis Complex (TSC).
+As a UNC CIDD T32 Fellow, Dr. Barth examines the molecular contributions to Dup15q and Angelman syndromes while working with Dr. Ben Philpot.
 His research will disambiguate how differential expression of Ube3A contributes to Dup15q and Angelman syndrome pathology.

 Marissa DiPieroDr.
-Marissa DiPiero received her PhD in Neuroscience from the University of Wisconsin-Madison under the mentorship of Dr. Doug Dean.
+Marissa DiPiero (2nd year T32 awardee) received her PhD in Neuroscience from the University of Wisconsin-Madison under the mentorship of Dr. Doug Dean.
 Her research focuses on the development and utilization of diffusion MRI methodologies to study brain microstructure across the lifespan and uncover differences in brain-behavior relationships associated with autism.
-As a UNC CIDD T32 fellow, Dr. DiPiero will work with Dr. John Gilmore to investigate individual differences in the developmental trajectories of brain-behavior relationships in children at an increased risk for neurodevelopmental conditions, including autism and schizophrenia.
+As a UNC CIDD T32 fellow, Dr. DiPiero works with Dr. John Gilmore to investigate individual differences in the developmental trajectories of brain-behavior relationships in children at an increased risk for neurodevelopmental conditions, including autism and schizophrenia.